2018

 2023 - 2024

-The National Science Foundation (NSF) awarded Owlfly LLC $275,000 to aid in the research and development of YellowJacket™ insulation.
-Project information can be found here.
-The money will be used to fund the development of better automated manufacturing equipment and scale YellowJacket™ production to meet market demand and lower cost for consumers.
-We also intend to use the funding to develop even better prototypes.
-The thermal resistance of YellowJacket™ is certified at 4.0 R/in, and the best commercial insulation is certified at 4.3 R/in, which should be attainable.
+The National Science Foundation (NSF) awarded Owlfly LLC an SBIR Phase I grant to aid in the research and development of YellowJacket™ insulation.
+The money is being used to fund the development of better automated manufacturing equipment and scale YellowJacket™ production to meet market demand and lower cost for consumers.